-Resolution 12 - Purchase of own shares
+Resolution 13 - Purchase of own shares

-Resolution 12 is a Special Resolution which will grant the Company authority to make market purchases of up to 25,090,230 Ordinary shares, representing 14.99% of the Ordinary shares in issue as at the date of the Notice.
-The Ordinary shares bought back will either be cancelled or placed into treasury, at the determination of the Directors.
-There are currently no shares held in treasury.
+Resolution 13 is a Special Resolution which will grant the Company authority to make market purchases of up to 19,403,953 Ordinary shares, representing 14.99% of the Ordinary shares in issue as at the date of the Notice.
+The Ordinary shares bought back will either be cancelled or placed into Treasury, at the determination of the Directors.
 The maximum price which may be paid for each Ordinary share must not be more than the higher of (i) 105% of the average of the market value of an ordinary share for the five business days immediately preceding the day on which the purchase is made or (ii) the value of an Ordinary share calculated on the basis of the higher price quoted for: (a) the last independent trade of; and (b) the highest current independent bid for any number of Ordinary shares on the trading venue where the purchase is carried out.
 The minimum price which may be paid for each Ordinary share is £0.02.

-It is the Board's intention that any shares bought back by the Company will be held in treasury and will only be re-issued from treasury either at a price representing a premium to the NAV per share at the time of re-issue, or at a discount to the NAV per share, provided that such discount is lower than the weighted average discount to the NAV per share when they were bought back by the Company.
-Any treasury shares re-issued must also be at an absolute profit.
+It is the Board's intention that any shares bought back by the Company will be held in Treasury and will only be re-issued from Treasury either at a price representing a premium to the NAV per share at the time of re-issue, or at a discount to the NAV per share, provided that such discount is lower than the weighted average discount to the NAV per share when they were bought back by the Company.
+Any Treasury shares re-issued must also be at an absolute profit.
 The Directors will only consider repurchasing shares in the market if they believe it to be in shareholders' interests and as a means of correcting any imbalance between supply and demand for the Company's shares.
-Any decisions regarding placing shares into treasury, or selling shares from treasury, will be taken by the Directors.
+Any decisions regarding placing shares into Treasury, or selling shares from Treasury, will be taken by the Directors.